hhoque1790/LogInApp/README.md

 Tech stack used includes: HTML, CSS, JS, Passport JS Framework,

 ## How to Install and Run the Project
-Using npm install, install all relevant dependecies.
-Then in directory of project run node app.js to set up server.
+Using npm install to install all relevant dependecies.
+Then in the directory of the project run node app.js to set up the server.
 Then load up http://localhost:3000 to start up the web app.